Call Us Today! (702) 254-7577

 One of the primary ways to increase your earnings and advance your career as a phlebotomist is to obtain additional qualifications and certifications.
 In order to specialise in a certain area, such as collections phlebotomy specialist, registered phlebotomy specialist or patient service technician specialist, you will need additional training that, in general, will require several years of experience in the field.
 These training courses are normally provided by your workplace, so it is best to discuss what training options are available with your employer.

-Donor phlebotomy technicians, or DPTs, often earn a significantly higher wage that a standard phlebotomy technician, with approximate earnings of $48,000 after working in the field for five years.
+Donor phlebotomy technicians, or DPTs, often earn a significantly higher wage than a standard phlebotomy technician, with approximate earnings of $48,000 after working in the field for five years.
 In order to qualify as a DPT you will need a high school diploma or GED and be accepted onto a donor phlebotomy training program, many of which are available through staff training initiatives at healthcare providers.

 In addition to your GED, you must also obtain documentation completed by your immediate supervisor stating that you have successfully completed at least 25 donor collections and a Letter of Authenticity from laboratory management or your immediate supervisor.